apache/spark/docs/security.md

 Spark also supports custom delegation token providers using the Java Services mechanism (see `java.util.ServiceLoader`).
-Implementations of `org.apache.spark.deploy.security.HadoopDelegationTokenProvider` can be made available to Spark by listing their names in the corresponding file in the jar's `META-INF/services` directory.
+Implementations of `org.apache.spark.security.HadoopDelegationTokenProvider` can be made available to Spark by listing their names in the corresponding file in the jar's `META-INF/services` directory.

 Delegation token support is currently only supported in YARN and Mesos modes.
 Consult the